Brandenburg: Berlin-Brandenburg fusion attempt

 The legal basis for a combined state of Berlin and Brandenburg is different from other state fusion proposals.
-Normally, Article 29 of the Basic Law stipulates that a state fusion requires a federal law.
+Normally, Article 29 of the Basic Law stipulates that states may only merge after a specific federal Act of Parliament is enacted.
 However, a clause added to the Basic Law in 1994, Article 118a, allows Berlin and Brandenburg to unify without federal approval, requiring a referendum and a ratification by both state parliaments.

-In 1996, there was an unsuccessful attempt of unifying the states of Berlin and Brandenburg.
-Both share a common history, dialect and culture and in 2020, there are over 225.000 residents of Brandenburg that commute to Berlin.
+In 1996, an attempt of unifying the states of Berlin and Brandenburg was rejected at referendum.
+Both share a common history, dialect and culture and in 2020, over 225,000 residents of Brandenburg commute to Berlin.
 The fusion had the near-unanimous support by a broad coalition of both state governments, political parties, media, business associations, trade unions and churches.
 Though Berlin voted in favor by a small margin, largely based on support in former West Berlin, Brandenburg voters disapproved of the fusion by a large margin.
 It failed largely due to Brandenburg voters not wanting to take on Berlin's large and growing public debt and fearing losing identity and influence to the capital.

 Geography

 Brandenburg is bordered by Mecklenburg-Vorpommern in the north, Poland in the east, the Freistaat Sachsen in the south, Saxony-Anhalt in the west, and Lower Saxony in the northwest.

 The Oder river forms a part of the eastern border, the Elbe river a portion of the western border.
 The main rivers in the state itself are the Spree and the Havel.
-In the southeast, there is a wetlands region called the Spreewald; it is the northernmost part of Lusatia, where the Sorbs, a Slavic people, still live.
-These areas are bilingual, i.e., German and Sorbian are both used.
+In the southeast, there is a wetlands region called the Spreewald; it is the northernmost part of Lusatia.